 Moon phase fishing proponents believe that these four daily major and minor periods that occur about every 6 hours are the best times each day to catch fish because fish become more aggressive, looking for prey during those times.

-Those that believe in this theory lean heavily on lunar forecasts to help them plan fishing trips because they believe that moon phases do affect fishing.
+Those who believe in this theory lean heavily on lunar forecasts to help them plan fishing trips because they believe moon phases affect fishing.

 A 2004 study published by Texas Fish and Game found the following:

-- 22 percent of lunkers were caught within two days of a full moon (either before or after).
+- Twenty-two percent of lunkers were caught within two days of a full moon (either before or after).

-- 14 percent within two days of a new moon (either before or after).
+- Fourteen percent within two days of a new moon (before or after).

-- 64 percent were caught during different times of the month (moon cycle).
+- Sixty-four percent were caught during different times of the month (moon cycle).

 - The same study indicated that Saturdays and Sundays accounted for almost 40 percent of all big fish catches.

 So, did the fish know what day it was?
-Clearly NOT!
+NOT!
 It’s likely a product of more fisherman fishing on the weekends.
-The same could hold true for full and new moons — more people fish them so more big fish are caught. (source)
+The same could hold for full and new moons — more people fish them, so more big fish are caught. (source)

 3. Kevin Story, Lake Fork Biologist

-Story studied big bass catches at Lake Fork in the month of March in 2003 and 2004.
+Story studied big bass catches at Lake Fork in March 2003 and 2004.
 The study found the following:

 - More large bass were caught on or near the full moon.